Are you starting TY in September? Here are ten tips you should know before starting an exciting new year!

 Tip No.2 Organise Your Work Experience Early

-One of the most important aspect of TY is work experience.
+One of the most important aspects of TY is work experience.
 Students all over your county will be looking for the best place to work and that’s why you should organise your work experience as soon as possible.
 Don’t wait until the month before you start work experience to organise it.
 Also, try to find work experience in a place you would actually like to work rather than just going to a relative’s shop for the sake of it.
 The experience is just as important as the work.
 Obviously, with COVID-19 restrictions, finding work experience may be a bit more difficult but you should still try to find somewhere to work that you will benefit from.

-Develop your hobbies and skills.
-As there’s not so much focus on academia in Transition Year you will find that you have more time for yourself than you did in third year.
-Use this extra time to perhaps go back to your local Taekwon-Do club or continue learning piano or guitar.
+As there’s not so much focus on traditional learning in Transition Year, you will find that you have more time for yourself than you did in third year.
+Use this extra time to perhaps go back to your local Taekwondo club or taking up learning piano or guitar.
 Transition Year is all about developing yourself by discovering new – and old – interests.
 Perhaps there was a hobby you took up during quarantine, TY will most likely give you the time to keep up that hobby!

 Tip No.4 Develop New Skills

 As well as developing your existing skills, perhaps try learning something new.
-You will indefinitely learn new skills in TY such as making a CV and presenting, however, try getting into an extracurricular activity.
+You will definitely learn new skills in TY such as making a CV and presenting, however, try getting into an extracurricular activity.
 We recommend coding or a sport.
 Both can be tricky to get into at the start but once you do, you’ll enjoy it and be happy that you did.
 There are many – almost too many – resources online to help you learn something new!

 Tip No.5 Research TY Activities and Competitions

-Before starting TY, you should know what you’re getting into.
+Before starting TY, it’s good to know what you’re getting into.
 Do a bit of research into the activities and competitions you can get involved in and you never know what you might find interesting.
 The great thing about TY is that there’s something for everyone.
 From art to science to debating, you’re bound to find something that interests you.
-If not maybe that’s a project you could take up!
 Check out a list of competitions you can participate in here.

 Tip No.6 Volunteer